 Exceptions do not apply if you stay overnight at the holiday property or somewhere else in Sweden prior to returning to Norway.
 Nor do the exceptions apply if you have visited stores or malls etc. or have been in close contact with anyone in Sweden who is not part of your own household.

 Persons who cross the border in order to be with children as part of access and contact arrangements between parents and children or children living in two homes are exempt from quarantine duty.

-The entity's management can make exceptions from the quarantine rules for persons who are essential to maintain the proper operation of critical public functions related to matters of life and health.
+The entity's management can grant exceptions from the quarantine rules for persons who are essential to maintain the proper operation of critical public functions related to matters of life and health.
+These are functions such as: